timschneeb/OnyxTweaks/README.md

 * Customize grid size & spacing
 * Restore stock Android item header styles

-### e-Ink Center
+### e-Ink optimizations

-* Allow regal mode everywhere, for example in certain system apps
+* Allow regal mode everywhere, for example, in certain system apps
+* Assign different refresh modes to each activity within an app
+   * For example, you could set it up to switch to Regal mode when an app has its reader activity open, while using fast mode for the book selection screens, which might feature lots of scrolling elements.

 ### MMKV system config editor